johnsosoka/site-johnsosoka-com/website/_posts/blog/2023-12-18-qr-code-box-organization.md

 ## The Solution

-I had been toying with the idea of using QR codes to label boxes for awhile.
+I had been toying with the idea of using QR codes to label boxes for a while.
 Some time ago, I played around with a python library to get an idea of how it worked and what types of information I could encode.

-Initially I had thougth to simply encode the contents within the QR code, but I realized this would be pointless.
+Initially I had thought to simply encode the contents within the QR code, but I realized this would be pointless.
 I could just as easily write the contents on the box.

-The real value would be to link the QR code to another piece of dynamic content that I could update as the contents of the box change over time.
+The real value would be in having the QR code link to a database that would be updatable.

 Additionally, storing box information in a database would allow me to save location details of the box itself.
 So, I could search by contents, identify where the box is located & then go fetch it from my garage.